A Gem of West Colorado

 Visiting the Black Canyon

-There is no quick and easy way to explore all of Black Canyon of the Gunnison National Park.
+There is no quick and easy way to explore all of the Black Canyon of the Gunnison National Park.
 There is no bridge across the Gunnison River.
 The eponymous canyon splits the park in two with separate entrances for each rim.

 South Rim